IRL2/nanover-docs/source/concepts/architecture.rst

 New features can be added as new services as needed, without cluttering up the main framework.
 We provide a number of service definitions and implementations, including:

 * :doc:`nanover.trajectory <../../python/nanover.trajectory>`: Provides trajectories and live simulations.
-* :doc:`nanover.imd <../../python/nanover.imd>`: Provides methods for applying interactive biasing potentials to a simulation.
 * :doc:`nanover.state <../../python/nanover.state>`: Provides synchronisation of avatars and state for multiplayer applications.
+* :doc:`nanover.command <../../python/nanover.command>`: Provides facilities to run arbitrary functions performed by the server.

 The services described above provide the core for the NanoVer iMD application, but the tools can be used to create custom services for different applications.